 The Botanist may well be Scotland's finest gin.
-Its intensely complicated mash bill is a gathering of botanicals from one side of the country to the other, including hawthorn, white clover, red clover, birch leaf, sweet chamomile, lady's bedstraw, angelica root, cassia bark, cinnamon bark, coriander seed, juniper berries, lemon peel, licorice root, orange peel, oris root, wild Islay juniper, elderflower, apple, mint, sage leaf, wood, bog, myrtle, sweet cicely, creeping thistle, peppermint leaf, heather flowers, mugwort leaves, thyme leaf and gorse flower.
-In all, there are nine of the traditional botanicals and 22 botanicals unique to Scotland.
-This is a hugely floral gin with the addition of apple, menthol, honey, coconut and a touch of peat bog.
-The intensity is reminiscent of its sister Islay whiskies.
-The flavors explode on the palate and the finish is huge, but settles down with a lovely citrus, licorice, menthol and earthy warmth.
-It's a triumph for gin while remaining uniquely Scottish.
+Its complex mash bill is sourced from across the country, and includes hawthorn, white clover, angelica root, cassia bark, coriander seed, juniper berries, licorice root, orange peel and elderflower.
+In all, there are nine of the traditional botanicals and 22 plants unique to Scotland.
+This is an immensely floral gin, with the addition of apple, menthol, honey, coconut and a touch of peat bog.
+The intensity recalls that of its sister Islay whiskies.
+The flavors explode on the palate, and the finish is huge before settling into a lovely licorice-tinged warmth.

-Visit the Bruichladdich website to discover the array of local botanicals used to craft The Botanist
+To discover the array of local botanicals used to craft The Botanist, visit the Bruichladdich official website